Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Experiments

 \subsection{Federated Fine-Tuning}

-We fine-tune the LLaMA2-7B model and evaluate on the federated dataset constructed by \citet{long2024dual}, which includes 8 NLP tasks sampled from FLAN dataset \citep{weifinetuned}, with each client assigned to one task.
-For each client, we first fine-tune LoRA on its own training dataset, and use the performance as the single-client baseline.
-We use ROUGE-1 as the evaluation metric.
+{\bf Models, datasets and metrics.} We fine-tune models LLaMA2-7B and Qwen2-7B, and evaluate on the federated datasets constructed by \citet{long2024dual}, which includes 8 NLP tasks from FLAN dataset \citep{weifinetuned}, with each client assigned to one task.
+We use ROUGE-1 score~\citep{lin2004rouge} as the evaluation metric.
+We also report the average number of parameters (in millions) communicated per client in each round, including both uploads to the server and downloads from the server.